Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-To try out the above program, create the first two tables with the same Field Names and data type, suggested by the sample data given above, and enter the same data or similar records of your choice excluding some serial numbers from the range of values given in the Parameter Table.
+To try out the above program, create the first two tables with the same Field Names and data type, as suggested by the sample data given above, and enter the same data or similar records of your choice, excluding some serial numbers from the range of values in the Parameter Table.

 Create the third Table (Missing_List) with the same Field Names and data type of the sample records shown above, but without adding any records to it.